Geocodio/docs/source/index.html.md

 [Batch geocoding](#batch-geocoding)   | Up to 10,000       | Synchronous  | JSON             | <i class="fa fa-check"></i> | <i class="fa fa-check"></i>
 [List geocoding](#geocoding-lists)    | Up to 10,000,000+  | Asynchronous | CSV/TSV/Excel    | <i class="fa fa-check"></i> | <i class="fa fa-check"></i>

-Geocodio's distance APIs allow you to calculate driving time, driving distance, and straight line (as the crow flies/haversine) distance between addresses or coordinates.
+Geocodio's **distance API** endpoints allow you to calculate driving time, driving distance, and straight line (as the crow flies/haversine) distance between addresses or coordinates.
 One-to-one, one-to-many, and many-to-many matrices are supported, and you can limit results to a specified radius.

 Like the geocoding API, the method you choose depends on your use case.